dusan011/employee-storage/README.md

 ### `FRONTEND`

-First, please clone it localy and enter "ebf-task" folder.
+First, please clone it locally and enter "ebf-task" folder.
 Inside the folder you need to install all frontend dependencies that are being used in the project:

 ### `npm install`